fatonhoti/advent-of-code/README.md

 and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.
 ```
-My solutions in Python and Java to this years problems will be posted here.
+My solutions will be posted here!